 up to the administrator to set up means of connectivity.

 In order for the Data Service to mount the source and destination instances, it must use manila share access APIs to grant access to mount the instances.
 The access rule type varies according to the share protocol, so there are a few config options to set the access value for each type:

-data_node_access_ip: For IP-based access type, provide the value of the IP of the Data Service node in the administrator network.
+data_node_access_ips: For IP-based access type, provide one or more administrator network IP addresses of the host running the Data Service.
 For NFS shares, drivers should always add rules with the “no_root_squash” property.

 data_node_access_cert: For certificate-based access type, provide the value of the certificate name that grants access to the Data Service.

 data_node_access_admin_user: For user-based access type, provide the value of a username that grants access and administrator privileges to the files in the share.

 data_node_mount_options: Provide the value of a mapping of protocol name to respective mount options.
 The Data Service makes use of mount command templates that by default have a dedicated field to inserting mount options parameter.
 The default value for this config option already includes the username and password parameters for CIFS shares and NFS v3 enforcing parameter for NFS shares.